Foreign Exchange Rates

 One common method is purchasing power parity (PPP), which is the common assumption that the amount of currency needed to purchase a specified basket of goods should be equal to any other currency needed to buy that same basket of goods.
 However, this measure disregards the effects of comparative advantage, which is the advantage that some countries have over others in producing a particular product because of location or other factors.
 Moreover, purchasing power parity is difficult to measure, although the Economist magazine publishes a Big Mac Index, which is the price, in local currencies, to buy a Big Mac hamburger at the many McDonald's restaurants located throughout the world, and compares this to the United States dollar (USD).
 The Big Mac Index shows what the implied PPP is in USD, which is equal to the price in local currency divided by the price in the United States, and compares this to what the actual exchange rate is.
 None of the exchange rates shown in the latest index shows purchasing power parity, although some come close, which could simply be a coincidence.

 Indeed, some forex traders use the Big Mac Index as a predictor of long-term exchange rates.
 By converting the price of the Big Mac to USD, a determination can be made whether the local currency is overvalued or undervalued.
-If after converting the currency, the Big Mac is more expensive than what it is in the US, then it is considered to be overvalued, thus predicting that the price of the foreign currency will decrease with respect to USD, which will move the foreign currency back toward PPP; if it is undervalued, then the reverse is predicted.
+If after converting the currency, the Big Mac is more expensive than what it is in the US, then it is deemed overvalued, thus predicting that the price of the foreign currency will decrease with respect to USD, which will move the foreign currency back toward PPP; if it is undervalued, then the reverse is predicted.

 While a currency may be over- or undervalued, differences in PPP may also arise because of differences in productivity or income, which more sophisticated models take into account.